I'm already a Blue Cross member, how do I transition to Medicare?

 - Pick an insurance company.
 If you're already a Blue Cross member, you're familiar with our company.
 We have several options, including Medicare Advantage plans that offer the same benefits as your previous Blue Cross plan.

 - Pick a plan.
 Weigh the pros and cons of each plan to make sure you get the best coverage for you.

 There are four plan types:

 - Original Medicare is the government-sponsored health care program.
 Part A covers hospital stays.
 Part B covers medical services and doctor visits.
 You enroll through the Social Security office.

 - Medicare Advantage plans are the all-in-one option.
 Private companies like the Blues contract with the federal government to provide all the Original Medicare benefits and sometimes more health coverage on top of that.

 - Medigap plans, also called Medicare supplement plans, fill the gaps in your Original Medicare coverage.
-Medigap plans can pay for deductibles, copayments and other benefits that Original Medicare doesn’t cover.
+Medigap plans can pay for deductibles, copays and other benefits that Original Medicare doesn’t cover.
 You’ll need both your Medicare card and your Medigap ID card to get care.